 Answer: Thank you for the question.
 In Kuwait, football is the most popular form of sport.
 In fact, Kuwait has a great national football team and the volume of success of this team is also remarkable.
 Football has become popular in Kuwait for many reasons and people love to watch the game on the playgrounds as well as live on their TVs.
 Other popular sports in Kuwait are basketball, cricket and hockey.

 Alternative Answer: Cricket, field hockey and football are some of the most popular games in India.
 However, cricket is by far the most popular among them, followed by field hockey, simply because we are really good at playing both of these games.
 In fact, we have become Cricket World cup champion three times in the past while Hockey world Cup champion once.
 Indians are very passionate about cricket and we love to watch hockey games whenever possible.

 Q. Do you play any games?
 [Why/Why not?]

-A. Yes, I do play different games and sports in my free time.
+Answer: Yes, I do play different games and sports in my free time.
 I take part in basketball, which is my favourite sport and I play football sometimes.
-Both are interesting sports and I find them more interesting due to the health benefits associated with them.
+Both are interesting sports, and I find them more interesting due to the health benefits associated with them.
 Apart from that, I play handball, table tennis and chess once in a while.

 Q. How do people learn to play games in your country?